A golf course bordering both maritime and forest areas.

 An evergreen golf course

-A water reserve facility allows the colection of this water along with the rainwater which is essential during the Summer.
-It also provides accommodation for a large number of fauna and flora species associated with this environment: ducks, kingfishers, carp, amphibians, coypu and irises, reeds and willows which line the banks and serve as refuge for fauna.
+A water reserve facility allows the collection of this water along with the rainwater which is essential during the Summer.
+It also provides accommodation for a large variety of flora and fauna associated with this environment: ducks, kingfishers, carp, amphibians, coypu alongside irises, reeds and willows which line the banks and serve as refuge for fauna.

 Remarkable trees along the route